Barbara says ...

 Shirley says ...

-Creation of another car park by the skate park with bus stop would sort out the commuters, Oxford shoppers, Weddings and Funerals - just a few come from Church Hanborough because their own busses have been axed - give them back their busses - that would help.
+Creation of another car park by the skate park with bus stop would sort out the commuters, Oxford shoppers, Weddings and Funerals - just a few come from Church Hanborough because their own buses have been axed - give them back their buses - that would help.

 I love living in the High Street albeit without a garage - I need to park outside my house for many reasons day and night, so Resident Permit Holders Only would be welcome and it would not affect Disabled Blue Badge holders.
 Short Term Limited and Shared Use parking would be disastrous as it would provide conscience free parking for all and sundry and I would never get a space.